yhnavein/ng-datespicky/README.md

 ```

 This will create a symbolic link from your project to this library and you will see changes almost instantly

-!!! note
-    You need to rebuild source with **yarn build** command.
-For convenience, you should use **yarn watch** to automatically watch for changes.